 Both pools are very attractive and provide unspoiled fishing in natural surroundings as they are set amidst fruit fields and virtually surrounded by trees.
 There is a path around both waters leading to clearly marked pegs which give anglers plenty of room for large nets and tackle.
 The pegs on Pixley Pool have recently been upgraded to provide hard standings for anglers whilst a new bridge has been constructed on Glebe Pool to enable anglers to fish from the island.
 Work is also being carried out to create new hard standing pegs on Glebe Pool.

 In addition to offering day tickets, Pixley Pools also offers a season ticket which provides unlimited fishing - apart from when there are matches - on all four waters at a cost of just £50.00 a year.
 Membership includes exclusive fishing on Glebe Pool.

 Membership runs for 12 months from the date it is taken out.
 Day/membership tickets and match bookings can also be obtained through Fishtastic, Unit 5, Block A, Holmer Trading Estate, College Road, Hereford HR1 1JS (Tel: 01432 350808).

 Fishing is available on Pixley Pool from 5.00am until dusk but night fishing is not allowed.
-Anglers under 18 years are not allowed on any of the waters.
-Keepnets are allowed only in matches but apart from this there are few rules with the exception that groundbait, fixed rigs and luncheon meat are not allowed.
+Juniors under the age of 18 are not allowed on any of the waters.
+Keepnets are allowed only in matches but apart from this there are few rules and no bait bans.
 All that is asked is that anglers enjoy their fishing, respect the fish and leave their pegs tidy.